 The first name that might pop up in your mind when you think of famous piano players is Mozart or maybe Beethoven, but today, we’re focusing on the women who have dedicated their careers to this instrument.

-Here’s a list of 20 female piano players who deserve a ton of appreciation:
+In this post, we’ve put together a list of 20 of the greatest and most famous female piano players who deserve a ton of appreciation:

 One of the most famous classical pianists of all time, Martha Argerich was born in Buenos Aires, Argentina in 1941.